 Selection for this program is based on strong academic performance and successful completion of the internship.
-Applications are available in Culinary Administration.
+Applications are available at Culinary Events.
 Awards for 2013-2014 are up to \$9,000 and are renewable based on annual employee performance and 2.75 GPA maintenance.